 We’ll only get through 3 factors today, but the next post will discuss the other 3.

-Facebook fanpages and email lists are build using reciprocation — giving access to content, prizes, contest entry, or coupons in exchange.
+Facebook fan pages and email lists are built using reciprocation — giving access to content, prizes, contest entry, or coupons in exchange.

 Even comment systems use reciprocity — they reward commenters with points and systems like Disqus promote increased commenting across sites using Disqus as your points follow you from site to site.

 2. Commitment and Consistency

 People need to feel logical so they like to act in ways that are consistent with what they say.
 That’s a hallmark of 12-step programs where users publically (and that’s a key element making this work), proclaim their commitment to staying sober.
 It’s then harder to drink.
 Using this aspect of influence is much less common in social media.

 - So, how do you use this in social media?
 Contact folks who leave comments on your site or on social media such as Facebook or Google+ and ask them to write testimonials.
 After commenting on your great posts, it’s harder for them to refuse this even though it might be more work.